 Once you've imported a Module, you can enable, disable or remove it.
 You can also create a backup copy of an enabled module if you don't use

 You can create a backup file from the select active Module at any time.
 Backups are located at the root of the project, inside a folder called

 Backups/[backup-date]/.
 The name of the file is the id of the module followed by its version number.

 Enabling a Module allows you to work with the content of the module.
 In some cases, a Module might override some of your data (such as Variables).
 This happens mostly when using example modules that teach you how to use a certain tool (Dialogue Examples, Game Creator Examples, ...).
-If that's the case, a dialog box will prompt warning you of the consequences of enabling the module.
+If that's the case, a dialog box will prompt warning you about the consequences of enabling the module.